paddysplace/paddysblog-v3/_drafts/blogging-and-depression.md

 Whether that's due to my medication or I'm not exerting myself enough I don't know.
 But I've never experienced the sensation

-The burst of endorphins released during exercise has long been referred to the as the runners high
+The burst of endorphins released during exercise has long been referred to as the runner's high.

+You breathe faster, your pulse gets quicker and your heart pumps blood around your body harder.
+Your body releases endorphins

+Endorphins are chemicals produced naturally by the nervous system to cope with pain or stress.

 Links